 Colleen has been teaching in home school support groups and co-ops for eighteen years, and after twenty-two years of homeschooling, has worked herself out of a job, as the last of her three children has successfully graduated!
 She loves to continue encouraging families in their homeschooling journey.
 The Price family enjoys loving and nurturing the foster children God sends into their home, boating, hiking and trying to find excuses to get the whole clan together!

 Artios Studios: Acting Lessons

-Sterling is an Alabama native, who is excited to be partnering with Artios Greenville as a theatre teacher.
+Sterling is an Alabama native who is excited to be partnering with Artios Greenville as a theatre teacher.
 Sterling holds a B.A. in Theatre Arts and Business from Bob Jones University.
 He most recently was the Marketing Director and a Resident Actor at Greenville Little Theatre, the oldest and largest locally producing theatre in the Upstate.
 As a part of the GLT Resident Acting Company, he toured Alexander and the Terrible, Horrible, No Good, Very Bad Day: The Musical for the 2016 – 2017 school year.

 You may have seen him in GLT’s Peter and The Starcatcher, Miracle on 34th Street or Footloose.
 A few of his favorite credits include It’s A Wonderful Life (RPC) and Mary Poppins (SLT).
-Sterling loves the teach, act, and direct.
+Sterling loves to teach, act, and direct.

-Elizabeth Weaver grew up in a homeschool family of eight and helped teach several of her siblings.
+Elizabeth Weaver grew up in a homeschool family of eight and helped to teach several of her siblings.
 Now a second generation homeschool mom, she’s been teaching her own kids at home for fourteen years.
 She was a teacher assistant last year in the Academy program and fell in love with her lower elementary students.
 As a Smart Start teacher this year, Elizabeth is eager to encourage her students toward a life-long love of learning.